QUEEN OF CROP is now a book!!

 So I decided it was time to create the book, and I wanted it to include many of the nearly 200 photos from the blog.
 But I knew I couldn’t do it alone.
 In fact, I could never have started my blog or turned it into a book without the dedicated help of my husband, who spent as many hours on this project as I did.
 He is the one that keeps our lives interesting, moving forward into new directions, and is my personal hero.
 And we owe a big thanks to Alex Brecher of bariatricpal.com, who recommended a talented editor named Kelly Andersson; she worked with us to bring the book to the public.

-If you’re new to Queen of Crop, I have left a few blog posts up on this website so you can get a taste of what the book is all about.
-You can also peek inside the book in the listings on Amazon.com and other bookseller websites.
+If you’re new to Queen of Crop, I have left the original blog posts up on this website, but for a better reading experience, read the book!
+You can peek inside the book in the listings on Amazon.com and other bookseller websites.

 My life since this surgery has been one great big adventure.
 I have appreciated the support of each of you who have been faithful readers of my blog.
 And who knows?
 The way my life is twisting and turning and the new adventures I am having … I may not be done yet!